mohamedabdelhameed711/MLOps-Course-Labs/README.md

-# 🚀 Model Serving – Bank Customer Churn Prediction
+# 🚀 Bank Customer Churn Prediction

 This directory contains the FastAPI application used to serve the best trained model (`GradientBoostingClassifier`) for **Bank Customer Churn Prediction**.